AmitBokoDev/9gag-post-filter/README.md

+## Notice: it broke again
+9gag changed the UI again (looks pretty vad IMO so most of the functionality is broken, will fix in the next few days.\
+Also the new cheers thing looks dumb so I'll add a way to remove it.

 # 9gag-post-filter

 It seems like the devs keep breaking their own app, letting bots and spammers run around unchecked, and refuse to give the community what it wants.
 I want to try to fix that.